A new business in Dover aims to teach both self-defense and fitness.

 "The great thing is when you do something you love, you don't mind going to work," Preece said.
 "This is a full-time job, but it doesn't seem like it."

 Preece, who had served as a chief instructor for karate Chief Master John Godwin for 11 years, said he and Dobbins decided to work together about a year ago and started searching for an appropriate building to house their businesses.
 With financial help from the Delaware Economic and Development Office, they renovated a section of a 40,000-square-foot motorcycle parts warehouse, turning it into a well-lit, spacious state-of-the-art training center.

 While there are several good karate schools in Dover, Dobbins and Preece feel their combined businesses sets them apart.

-Page 2 of 2 - "What makes us unique is our partnering," Preece said.
+"What makes us unique is our partnering," Preece said.
 "Some people aren't looking for just martial arts or just a good workout.
 We're like a one-stop shop for your fitness needs."

 At CrossFit Dover, Dobbins stresses teamwork, with small groups of students working together to encourage each other.
 Classes include information on proper eating and nutrition as well as workouts with free weights.
 There's even a bit of jogging or running outside when the weather is good.

 For Preece, martial arts is not just a skill but a way of life that teaches character development for younger students and stresses hard work, discipline and dedication.
 His pupils learn how those traits can be used at home, in school and in everyday life.